The Key to Gaining the Most Value for Your Home Is Adding Value to Your Home

 It’s important to note what a buyer is looking for and willing to pay for.
 The function gives you the most bang for your buck as updates in appliances or smart home features will never be seen as a bad investment.
 When choosing colors, neutral will do the trick.

 - Update your kitchen and/or bathrooms.
 Whether you need a minor or major remodel, updating the kitchen or bathrooms in your home will yield a high return on investment.
 Stay timeless with your updates, but also pay attention to trends.

 - Increase usable space.
-Add an extra bathroom, upgrade or expand your kitchen and/or master bedroom suite, add more closet space, or convert an unused space to a more functional space, like a spare bedroom to a home office or basement into the ultimate hangout space.
+Add an extra bathroom, upgrade or expand your kitchen and/or master bedroom suite, add more closet space, or convert unused space to more functional space, like a spare bedroom to a home office or basement into the ultimate hangout space.

 - Lighten and brighten your rooms.
 Paint rooms white or with a light color paint to neutralize your space.
 Add skylights, windows, or French doors.